The GED certificate is awarded to a student who passes the four subject tests of the GED exam.

 - You must have a government-issued ID

 Don’t think that there is an easy way of earning a high school diploma or a GED certificate.
-The passing standards for passing the GED test are set in such a way that more than forty percent of all high school graduates would not be able to pass the GED tests at the first try.
+The passing standards for passing the GED test are set in such a way that more than forty percent of all high school graduates would not be able to pass the GED tests on the first try.

-The official GED Ready® practice test, though, will cost you $6 per testing subject but this is the only practice test that will predict if you’re likely to pass or not.
-It also comes with test analyses and advice what fields you should center on most.
+The official GED Ready® practice test, though, will cost you $6.99 per testing subject, but this is the only practice test that will predict if you’re likely to pass or not.
+It also comes with test analyses and advice on what fields you should center on most.

 Paper-based GED testing is NOT possible.
-The alternatives high school equivalency tests HiSET and TASC are available both on paper and on a computer, but the GED is offered exclusively in a computer-based format.
+The HiSET test is available both on paper and on a computer, but the GED is offered exclusively in a computer-based format.

 Many community colleges and occupational centers offer career or technical classes for adults working toward their GED certificate.
-Courses offered include often auto mechanics, firefighting, healthcare-related, carpentry, or graphic arts.
+Courses offered often include auto mechanics, firefighting, healthcare-related, carpentry, or graphic arts.

 These courses are, in general, open to HS students and adults.
 Usually, there are no diploma requirements to attend these courses, though often, HS students are prioritized for enrollment.

 Practically all 2 and 4-year colleges and public and private universities recognize your GED credential in the same way as a high school degree.
 In California, however, the situation is slightly different.
 There, you just must be at least 18 years of age to attend community college courses.

 The adult education department of many community colleges offers GED preparatory classes, often at no charge.
-Right after testing, your scores and will be available to you and you may also request a transcript.
+Right after testing, your scores will be available to you, and you may also request a transcript.